A Chat with Neha Buch - How a Young volunteer ended up being the CEO of a Youth Organisation

 ComMutiny – The Youth Collective is a coalition of 35 (& rising) youth led and youth engaging organizations across India working towards promoting empowering spaces for youth leadership.
 CYC aims to be one of the key youth workers associations in India.
 Pravah is a member of this collective and has been instrumental in creating deep and impactful work with young people and youth workers through their 5th space designs.

 Never heard of the 5th space?
-Fret not, read this -
+Fret not, read this - What do young people really want - a 5th space.

 If you’re considering working with youth, learn why a career in youth work is awesome.
 Not sure what a youth worker does?
 Then make sure you read a day in the life of a youth worker